Ghana takes slavery reparations to the UN

 7 Min Read

-President John Dramani Mahama tables a landmark resolution at the UN General Assembly on March 25, 2026, formally declaring the transatlantic slave trade “the gravest crime against humanity” and opening the first comprehensive multilateral process on reparatory justice in the UN’s 80-year history.
+President John Dramani Mahama tables a landmark resolution at the UN General Assembly on March 25, 2026, formally declaring the transatlantic slave trade the gravest crime against humanity and opening the first comprehensive multilateral process on reparatory justice in the UN’s 80-year history.
 Three days before the vote, Brazil became the most significant non-African nation to join the coalition, and Ghana’s Foreign Minister confirmed that Asian and Gulf states have also pledged support.
 The resolution now has 54 African states, CARICOM, Brazil, and a growing Global South bloc behind it.
 European resistance is the last obstacle.

 The resolution is titled Declaration of the Trafficking of Enslaved Africans and Racialised Chattel Enslavement of Africans as the Gravest Crime Against Humanity.
 The date is not incidental: March 25 is the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade.
 A wreath-laying ceremony at the African Burial Ground in New York on March 24 precedes the tabling.
 A high-level event on reparatory justice at UN Conference Room 3 follows the same day.

 Brazil’s endorsement is the most consequential development since the African Union’s unanimous backing at the 39th AU Summit in February.
-President Luiz Inácio Lula da Silva announced his country’s support on the sidelines of the CELAC-Africa Summit in Bogotá, Colombia, in a direct engagement with Ghana’s Foreign Affairs Minister Samuel Okudzeto Ablakwa.
-“Brazil supports the African Group at the United Nations in recognising human trafficking and the slave trade as among the gravest atrocities in human history,” Lula told an assembly of heads of state and foreign ministers.
-The reasoning is specific: Brazil is home to the largest population of people of African descent outside Africa, approximately 56 percent of 215 million people, a direct demographic consequence of the same trade the resolution seeks to name.
+President Luiz Inácio Lula da Silva announced his country’s support on the sidelines of the CELAC-Africa Summit in Bogotá.
 When Brazil endorses this resolution it is not speaking as a sympathetic outsider.
-It is speaking as a country whose entire demographic composition was shaped by the trade.
-“Our reparatory justice coalition is getting bigger and better,” Ablakwa said.
-“We are confident of victory at the UN on the 25th of March, 2026.”
+It is speaking as a country whose entire demographic composition, approximately 56 percent of 215 million people being of African descent, was shaped by the trade.

 European resistance is documented and expected.
 Several EU states have explicitly refused to discuss reparations, arguing that present-day governments cannot be held accountable for historical crimes.
-Britain has rejected financial payments.
-The Netherlands apologised in 2022 and committed $231 million (€200 million) for awareness programmes, stopping well short of reparatory justice.
-France, Belgium, Portugal, Spain and others are listed in the Reuters reporting as opposing the resolution.
-Ablakwa has framed the response directly: “A backlash against truth is one that we hope would not occur.
-Ghana is not seeking to reopen old wounds but to heal those wounds with truth.”
-The foreign ministry has also been consistent that the resolution is not primarily about money: “The call for reparatory justice is about a shared recognition of the profound injustices inflicted on Africans and their descendants.
-It is not merely a pursuit of monetary compensation.”
-The ministry situates the real stakes in the structural: naming the trade is “not only symbolic but the beginning of a reckoning with the structural inequalities that underpin debt asymmetries, development gaps, climate vulnerability and global financial governance.”
+Ablakwa has framed the response directly: Ghana is not seeking to reopen old wounds but to heal those wounds with truth.
+The ministry situates the real stakes in the structural: naming the trade is not only symbolic but the beginning of a reckoning with the structural inequalities that underpin debt asymmetries, development gaps, climate vulnerability and global financial governance.

-Source: GBC Ghana / MyJoyOnline / Reuters via Sowetan / Ghanaian Standard
+Source: GBC Ghana / MyJoyOnline / Reuters via Sowetan

 Share This Article